woodwj/SpecTacular/README.md

-# How to Create Menu, Take & Edit Tests
-## For microsoft walkthroughs with pictures, see the Tutorials folder

-SpecTacular aims to replace pen on paper testing of cocktail menu specifications with a offline, easy-to-use webpage.

-To maximize compatability and portability, this app relys on the <file> interface for i.o so be aware:
-+ you have to upload a menu to take a test and you have to download a menu to save changes
-+ Its recomended you use the empty **SpecTacular/Menus** folder
-+ when you create a menu, remember its password; you need need it to take or change the menu
+# SpecTacular
+### No more pen-on-paper spec tests.
 ---

+# Testing
++ 1 mark per menu item.
+All questions about the drink must be answered correctly to gain the mark.
++ All components are multiple choice apart from quantity questions.
++ The tests are untimed.
++ Floor tests only test for ingredients, glass, garnish and history.

+# For Managers
+relys on the <file> interface so
++ you have to select a menu from a popup to take a test, edit or create
++ its recomended you use the empty **SpecTacular/Menus** folder when you download menus
++ when you create a menu, remember its password

+---
 - ## Creating a Menu
 1. Open the SpecTacular folder
-2. Open **specTacular.html** - with a double click
+2. Open **MenuManager.html** - with a double click
 3. Click the **Create Menu** button
 4. Enter your desired passcode and filename and press submit
 5. Use the Add Section Cocktail buttons, providing inputs when prompted